twilio/twilio-go/rest/messaging/v3/docs/IndicatorsTypingApi.md

 Send a typing indicator

 Send a typing indicator to notify the recipient that you are composing a message.
-Supported channels: WhatsApp, Apple Messages for Business.
+Supported channels: WhatsApp, Apple Messages for Business, RCS.
 The request body varies by channel — use the `channel` field as the discriminator.

 ### Path Parameters